 - Pollutant load monitoring: Characterizing water quality in all watersheds, this continued for the sixth year at the outlets of the state's major watersheds and has begun expanding to the minor watershed level. - Surface water assessment grants: To significantly supplement statewide monitoring, since the inception of the CWLA, 152 Surface Water Assessment Grants and load monitoring grants totaling nearly \$8 million have been awarded to local government units and nonprofit organizations.
 Additionally, the Red River Basin Riverwatch program has received another \$746,000 in dedicated appropriations. - Pesticide monitoring: Clean Water funding has increased the capability and capacity of MDA's pesticide monitoring program by purchasing a new analytical instrument in the MDA lab.
 Approximately 1,600 pesticide samples were submitted for analysis during 2010 and 2011, an increase of 600 samples per year as compared to 2009.
 For each sample, MDA can detect and quantify 110 different pesticides - an increase of 66 analytes compared to the previous methods. - Stream flow monitoring: 240 stream flow gages were monitored to provide watershed information for the 81 major watersheds.
-Stream flow data are used to help establish total maximum daily load (TMDL) limits and provide an understanding of how water flows off the landscape.
+Stream flow data are used to help establish TMDL limits and provide an understanding of how water flows off the landscape. - Fish mercury assessments: Clean Water funds allow fish mercury assessments on 80 sites annually; Game and Fish Fund revenues allow assessment of an additional 70 sites.
+With this information, the status of mercuryimpaired waters and the outcomes of mercury reduction efforts can be tracked over time. - Fish IBIs: Fish index of biological integrity (IBI) surveys assess the health of the overall fish community.
+In coordination with MPCA, DNR has developed tools for incorporating fish IBI information into the watershed